-Fighting Monk is a full-service commercial, film, and video content production company with its roots in storytelling for Good.
+Fighting Monk is a full-service commercial, film, and video content production company based in Austin and New York.

 Our first film production, “Lemonade” was a project by and about those affected by layoffs during the great recession.
 Since then, we’ve grown to create international, award-winning advertising campaigns, feature films, and social good projects for partners of all sizes.